Environment

 When you reach the storage limit on a Google shared drive of which you are a Manager, some functionalities in that specific drive will be affected in the following ways:

-- All members and collaborators cannot move, create, upload, or copy content (including Google file types) into the shared drive when the storage is full or if the item they are trying to move/create/upload/copy will cause the storage to exceed the limit.
+- All members and collaborators cannot copy, create, upload, or move content (including Google file types) into the shared drive when storage is full, or if the item they are trying to move/create/upload/copy will cause the storage to exceed the limit.

-- All members and collaborators will still have access to view, comment, and edit (depending on their permission level) existing files and folders within the shared drive.
+- All members and collaborators will still be able to view, comment on, and edit (depending on their permission level) existing files and folders within the shared drive.

 Additional Information